Discussing Torah matters because the Torah matters

 Why Does Noah Curse Canaan?

-I will paraphrase what happened: The flood is over.
-Noah plants a vineyard and drinks its wine; he becomes drunk and lays uncovered inside his tent.
-His youngest son Ham sees his father naked and tells his two brothers outside . . .
-When Noah awakes from his drunken stupor, he discovers what Ham has done to him.
-Noah says Cursed be Canaan!
+The story goes like this: After the flood, Noah plants a vineyard and drinks its wine; he gets drunk and lays uncovered inside his tent.
+His youngest son, Ham, sees his father naked.
+Ham tells his two brothers outside, and the two brothers respectfully go in and cover their father’s nakedness.
+When Noah wakes up from his stupor, he discovers what Ham has done to him (9:24).
+Noah then curses Hams son, Canaan.

 What did Ham do to his father?

-We have to get in Ham’s head.
-What is he thinking?
+Well, we have to get in Ham’s head.
+What was Ham thinking?

 Next, let’s understand how much time has passed since the flood.
-When this thing happens in Noah’s tent, enough time has passed that a vineyard planted by Noah has reached enough maturity to produce wine.
-Furthermore, Ham has by now had his fourth son, a child named Canaan.
-(Reference Genesis 10:6.)
+When this event happens, enough time has passed that a vineyard planted by Noah has reached a state of maturity.
+Furthermore, Ham has by now had his fourth son, a child named Canaan (10:6).
+These establish that we are years away from the flood.

-Ham naturally expects to live as long as his father has.
-In his mind, Ham has at least another 500 years ahead of him.
-And already, he sees himself as a power-player on the world’s stage, a forefather above all subsequent generations.
+Now, Ham naturally expects to live as long as his father has.
+So then, Ham believes another 500 years are ahead of him.
+That is a long time to accrue power, notoriety, wealth and respect.
+And already he sees himself as a powerful figurehead, a forefather above all subsequent generations.
 His two brothers, Shem and Japheth, are his equals so to speak, all three being Noah’s direct descendants.
-Ham is 1 in 3, and by golly a third of the earth sounds good to him.
+At this level, Ham is one of three, and by golly a third of the earth sounds good to him.

 But wait.
 Coming off the ark, God told Noah to be fruitful and multiply!
-And Ham knows that his father will be faithful to God, especially given his track record.
-No doubt: Noah will multiply.
+And Ham knows his father will be faithful to God––just look at his track record.
+There is no doubt that Noah will multiply.
 Having received such a clear directive, Noah will have more sons!
-But where will that leave Ham?
+But then, what will that leave Ham?

 With less and less share!

-In the end, Ham may not be 1 of 3.
-He may end up being 1 of 10, 15, perhaps 20!
-That sounds like war to him.
-Just the thought of it makes him feel cheated.
-He went through the flood with his father, after all.
-He helped his father build the ark, feed the animals, give up everything and trust in his father’s insistence.
-If Noah has more sons now, these young ones will never understand what he and his brothers had to go through.
-And yet, they will become equal for all intents and purposes.
+Eventually Ham may not be one of three.
+He may become one of 10 sons, 15 sons, 20 sons!
+That sounds like war to a man who values power.
+Just the thought of it makes him upset.
+After all, Ham endured the flood with his father; he helped his father build the ark and feed the animals; he gave up everything and trusted his father when no one else did.
+If Noah now adds new sons to the family, these newborn sons will never understand what he and his brothers had to go through.
+And yet, the new sons will become equal to Ham and his two existing brothers.

-Ham makes his decision: he will act swiftly.
-He will strike at an opportune time.
+Ham cannot have it.
+So while alone with his father inside a tent, he makes a decision.
+He will act swiftly.
 He will prevent his dad from having any more children.

 The passage in Genesis is interesting, isn’t it?
 It says Ham saw his father naked and told his two brothers outside . . .
 When Noah awoke from his wine and found out what his youngest son had done to him...

 This interpretation resolves a few questions.
-Like, for one, why does Noah stop at three sons when God clearly tells him to be fruitful and multiply?
+For one, why does Noah stop at three sons when God clearly commanded him after the flood to be fruitful and multiply?

-Secondly, we learn that Ham tells his brothers afterward.
-Ham doesn’t tell them beforehand because they might express hesitation; but he is not so ashamed to keep it a secret because his brothers are also benefactors!
+Secondly, Ham tells his brothers outside.
+He is not so ashamed to keep his deed a secret.
+Why?
+Because his brothers are also benefactors!
 His deed has cemented their place at the top of all subsequent generations.
-Notice, Ham doesn’t run away from his crime like Cain did; Ham openly tells his brothers what happened.
-This action requires a reasoning.
+He doesn’t run away from his crime like Cain did; Ham openly tells his brothers what happened.

-Because Canaan is Ham’s fourth son (Genesis 10:6).
-Since Ham has prevented Noah from having a fourth son, Noah prevents Ham’s fourth son from flourishing.
-Since it was status and power that Ham was seeking after, Noah’s curse is one that diminishes the status and power of Ham’s family and lineage.
-It counteracts Ham’s motivation and humiliates him without end.
-Every time Ham thinks of his fourth son, he remembers the fourth son he kept from Noah.
+Canaan is Ham’s fourth son (10:6).
+Since Ham prevents Noah from having a fourth son, Noah prevents Ham’s fourth son from flourishing.
+The curse is one of humiliation.
+Every time Ham thinks of his fourth son, he remembers the fourth son he denied Noah from having.
+Because Ham stunts the lineage of Noah at the fourth son, so Noah curses and subjugates the linage of Ham at the fourth son.

-Now why doesn’t Genesis just come out and say all of this plainly?
-Because the Torah is handling the matter with sensitivity.
-The Torah is avoiding details on purpose, in a manner that is respectful to Noah.
-The Torah is itself covering the wound right alongside Shem and Japheth.
-And because the details have been covered so respectfully, what exactly happened that day will remain a mystery.
+Perhaps it’s because God is handling the matter with sensitivity.
+God is avoiding details on purpose in a manner that’s respectful to Noah.
+God Himself is covering the wound that Noah bears; He does so right alongside Shem and Japheth.
+And because the ugly details have been covered with such discretion, what exactly happened to Noah in his tent that day will remain a mystery.